gjc/gjc.github.io/Gifts.md

 <p style="text-align:center;"><img src="assets/img/gifts.png" alt="Gifts"></p>

 Two years ago we bought our first house together.
 We still have some projects we want to do and bits and pieces that we would love for the house.
-If you are thinkging of getting us a gift we would welcome any contributions either by bank transfer to
+We would welcome any contributions either by bank transfer to

 * Account number: 8468486
 * s/c: 40-47-61